Vũ Bích Hường

-Vũ Bích Hường (born 30 November 1969) is a retired Vietnamese athlete specialising in the 100 metres hurdles.
+Vũ Bích Hường (born 30 November 1969) is a retired Vietnamese athlete specialising in the 100 metres hurdles and heptathlon.
 She represented her country at two Summer Olympics, in 1996 and 2000, failing to qualify for the second round at both occasions.

 Her personal best in the event is 13.36 seconds achieved twice in 1999.
 This is the current national record.

+She had a traffic accident in December 2014, causing damage to the vertebrae and her left leg limped.